-Reflecting on our experiences, deeds, and past mistakes can make all the difference in what we do and how it impacts our lives.
+Reflecting on our experiences, deeds, and past mistakes can make all the difference in our actions and how they impact our lives.
 It makes us more aware of ourselves and our surroundings and provides a sense of peace to many souls.
 Some people find relief in reflecting on old memories through writing or painting.
 In contrast, others take to social media platforms like Instagram or Twitter for meaningful conversations that allow them to grow.

-Reflection is the key to self-awareness: Learning how to start a reflective paper reduces the tendency of being influenced by others.
+Reflection is the key to self-awareness: Learning how to start a reflective paper reduces the tendency to be influenced by others.
 And this is what leads our personal and intimate relationships to heaven….”

 However, reflection can also be dangerous if it becomes obsessive.
 When we closely share ourselves with others, especially when those others are strangers, too much critical thought can lead to criticism.
-This can partially stem from the idea that we discard our personality and character.
-It can also stem from the fact that we may not be seeing our reflections in other people.
-We must be careful, patiently searching for that authentic self and not the personalities we wish to be or pretend to be.
+It can partially stem from the idea that we discard our personality and character.
+It can also stem from the fact that we may not see our reflections in other people.
+We must be careful, patiently searching for that authentic self, not the personalities we wish to or pretend to be.

 More inquiry when learning how to start a reflective paper

-During reflection or when learning how to start a reflective paper, people look at themselves with interest, curiosity, and inquiry.
-You are likely to ask yourself the following question more profound into self-inquiry.
+During reflection or learning how to start a reflective paper, people look at themselves with interest, curiosity, and inquiry.
+You are likely to ask yourself the following question more profound in self-inquiry.

 - How did that thought arise?